-Next week, I’m headed to NAEM’s Women’s Leadership Conference along with a number of my Intel colleagues.
+Next week, I’m headed to NAEM’s Women’s Leadership Forum along with a number of my Intel colleagues.
 The event is designed to support women working within the corporate EHS and sustainability functions to continue to advance and drive impact in a still largely male-dominated field.
 These days, there is a lot of discussion about what actions are needed to close the gender gaps that persist within technical fields.
 One of the things I always come back to is the critical importance of starting with the data.

 I’ve spent most of my career trying to measure things that people say are impossible to quantify in the area of corporate responsibility.
-It’s gotten much easier since my years working in the early days of the socially responsible investing industry before sustainability reporting became commonplace.
+It’s gotten much easier since the early days of the socially responsible investing industry before sustainability reporting became commonplace.
 While it’s still challenging, working at a company of engineers makes it an ongoing requirement and focus for my work.
 Data is at the heart of our decision-making processes across Intel and transparency is increasingly expected by investors and external stakeholders—from our approach to improving our environmental sustainability performance to advancing inclusion and closing the technology gender gap.

 At Intel, we have tracked and published our workforce diversity data for many years in our Corporate Responsibility Report, and when our data indicated that we were not doing enough to attract and retain the women who work here, we took action.
 In early 2015, we announced a bold new hiring and retention goal to achieve full representation of women and under-represented minorities (URMs) at Intel in the U.S. by 2020.
 We committed $300 million to support this goal and accelerate diversity and inclusion both at Intel and across the technology industry.
 We also set a goal to increase our spending with women-owned and diverse suppliers to $1 billion by 2020.